1999–2000 Sacramento Kings season: Regular season

-Chris Webber averaged 24.5 points, 10.5 rebounds, 4.6 assists, 1.6 steals and 1.7 blocks per game, and was named to the All-NBA Third Team, while second-year star Jason Williams averaged 12.3 points, 7.3 assists and 1.4 steals per game, and led the Kings with 145 three-point field goals, despite only shooting .287 in three-point field goal percentage, and Vlade Divac provided the team with 12.3 points, 8.0 rebounds and 1.3 blocks per game.
+Webber averaged 24.5 points, 10.5 rebounds, 4.6 assists, 1.6 steals and 1.7 blocks per game, and was named to the All-NBA Third Team, while Williams averaged 12.3 points, 7.3 assists and 1.4 steals per game, and led the Kings with 145 three-point field goals, despite only shooting .287 in three-point field-goal percentage, and Divac provided the team with 12.3 points, 8.0 rebounds, 1.3 steals and 1.3 blocks per game.
 In addition, second-year forward Peja Stojaković provided with 11.9 points per game and 100 three-point field goals off the bench, while Anderson contributed 10.8 points per game and 132 three-point field goals, and Corliss Williamson provided with 10.3 points per game.
 Off the bench, three-point specialist Jon Barry contributed 8.0 points per game, and Scot Pollard averaged 5.4 points and 5.3 rebounds per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Webber was selected for the 2000 NBA All-Star Game, as a member of the Western Conference All-Star team.
 Meanwhile, Williams was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team, and also participated in the NBA 2Ball Competition, along with Yolanda Griffith of the WNBA's Sacramento Monarchs.
 Webber also finished in ninth place in Most Valuable Player voting, while Stojaković finished tied in sixth place in Sixth Man of the Year voting.

+The Kings finished twelfth in the NBA in home-game attendance, with an attendance of 720,033 at the ARCO Arena II during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 2000 NBA playoffs, the Kings faced off against the top–seeded, and Pacific Division champion Los Angeles Lakers, who were led by the trio of All-Star center, and Most Valuable Player of the Year, Shaquille O'Neal, All-Star guard Kobe Bryant, and Glen Rice.
+The Kings lost the first two games to the Lakers on the road at the Staples Center, but managed to win the next two games at home, which included a Game 4 win over the Lakers at the ARCO Arena II, 101–88 to even the series.
+However, the Kings lost Game 5 to the Lakers at the Staples Center, 113–86, thus losing in a hard-fought five-game series.

-However, in the Western Conference First Round of the 2000 NBA playoffs, the Kings lost in five games to the top-seeded and eventual NBA champion Los Angeles Lakers.
-The Lakers would reach the 2000 NBA Finals to defeat the Indiana Pacers in six games.
+The Lakers would advance to the 2000 NBA Finals to defeat the Indiana Pacers in six games.

+Aftermath

 Following the season, Williamson was traded to the Toronto Raptors, while Corbin signed as a free agent with the Raptors, and Delk signed with the Phoenix Suns.